bmuschko/gradle-tomcat-plugin/README.md

 * `tomcatRun`: Starts a Tomcat instance and deploys the exploded web application to it.
 * `tomcatRunWar`: Starts a Tomcat instance and deploys the WAR to it.
 * `tomcatStop`: Stops the Tomcat instance.
+* `tomcatJasper`: Runs the JSP compiler and turns JSP pages into Java source.

 ## Project layout